#TheResusTEEWorkshop

 Who is this workshop designed for?

-other providers practicing in resuscitation settings (i.e. trauma surgeons, physician ASSISTANTs, etc.)
+Other providers practicing in resuscitation settings (i.e. Trauma Surgeons, Physician Assistants, critical care np, etc.)

 8-hour "Deep-dive"